Actindo-AG/Documentation/CommerceCloud/UserInterface/01_Connections.md

     Click this button to delete the corresponding view type.

 - ![Add](../../Assets/Icons/Plus04.png "[Add]") (Add)
-    Click this button to add a new entry line for another view type.
+    Click this button to add a new input line for another view type.
 You can add an unlimited number of view types.

 ### Job ID data import